vromero/activemq-artemis-docker/README.md

 </configuration>
 ```

-For the use cases where instead of merging, the desired outcome is an override, a file named `custom-transformations.xslt`
+For the use cases where instead of merging, the desired outcome is an override, a file named `broker.xslt`
 in `/var/lib/artemis/etc-override` is supported.
 With this transformation, that is applied before the merge, pieces of the configuration could be removed.